Biden says monkeypox cases something to ‘be concerned about’

 —-

 Megerian reported from Washington.
+Associated Press writer Darlene Superville in Washington contributed reporting.